 This topic reminds me of a story about my husband Eric.
 When he was 40, he took his youngest daughter Liz to audition for some commercials and print ads.
 She wasn’t cast.
 He didn’t audition, but they had his contact information from her, and he got a call—much to Liz’s chagrin—and a few weeks later, he was the husband in an ad for a medication for female incontinence.
 The ad featured a woman with her husband and two children, running on the beach.
 She was a little older, a little heavier, and a little less attractive than my gorgeous husband, but not much.
 Just enough that if she was re-imagining her life, her husband would have looked like him, and they would have been on a beach in St. John, with smiles on both of their perfect kids’ faces.
 Possible, but not probable 😉

-And so it is with Finding Harmony.
-If we reimagined our lives just slightly, our husbands might fly private planes.
-We might live on a Caribbean island.
-If something happened to him, we would be the only one who could save him (and the whole island while we’re at it), engaging in a high stakes race from from St. Marcos to the Dominican Republic to hither and yon on Puerto Rico.
+And so it is with Bombshell, Stunner, and Knockout.
+We could live on a tropical island, be sexy, single, and talented, and date incredible men.
 We don’t want or need to go back to school and become a forensic pathologist (ew, yuck, smelly, gross, long hours, blech), but we can imagine using our wits to a higher purpose JUST AS WE ARE, and starring in the What Doesn’t Kill You mystery series.

 And so I write about you, dear readers, ordinary, extraordinary women, capable of great things in a life just slightly reimagined.
 Close your eyes for a moment.
 Can’t you just picture yourself there?